Working together to create quieter and safer waters for the whales

 Success requires collaboration

-The logistics of coordinating a voluntary ship slowdown trial outside of the port authority’s jurisdiction are complex and involve collaboration with many other advisors and partners.
+The logistics of coordinating a voluntary ship slowdown outside of the port authority’s jurisdiction are complex and involve collaboration with many other advisors and partners.
 The port authority is very grateful for the ongoing participation and support of our many advisors and partners in both Canada and the United States who contribute to the continued success of these voluntary initiatives.
 This voluntary slowdown is one of the commitments under the ECHO Program’s Species at Risk Act, Section 11 Conservation Agreement.

 Questions or feedback